languageMIT/naturalstories/README.md

 There are a variety of annotations and psycholinguistic measures available for the stories.

 The stories in with their various annotations are coordinated around the file `words.tsv`, which specifies a unique code for each token in the story under a variety of different tokenization schemes.
-For example, the following lines in `words.tsv` cover the phrase `the long-beareded mill owners.`:
+For example, the following lines in `words.tsv` cover the phrase `the long-bearded mill owners.`:

 ```
 1.54.whole      the